kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md

 ### §101.25   Operating limitations for Class 2-High Power Rockets and Class 3-Advanced High Power Rockets.

-When operating *Class 2-High Power Rockets* or *Class 3-Advanced High Power* Rockets, you must comply with the General Operating Limitations of §101.23.
+When operating *Class 2-High Power Rockets* or *Class 3-Advanced High Power* Rockets, you must comply with the General Operating Limitations of [[Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md#§101.23   General operating limitations.|§101.23]].
 In addition, you must not operate *Class 2-High Power Rockets* or *Class 3-Advanced High Power* Rockets—

 \(a\) At any altitude where clouds or obscuring phenomena of more than five-tenths coverage prevails;